 Maximum Team Size for self-guided hunts is usually best at 2-5 players, just because it's difficult to engage more than that many people around a mobile device.
 In reality, most self-guided hunt players will probably only register one player regardless of their group size, but listing a maximum number of players is still a good way to set expectations.

-Maximum Hunt Time depends both on your hunt and on the target audience.
+Hunt Expiration Time depends both on your hunt and on the target audience.
 This is not an estimate of how long the hunt will take, but a timer after which the hunt will automatically expire whether the player is finished or not.
 For non-competitive hunts, consider allowing a very long time limit or even no time limit at all, so that players can come back to the hunt if they don't finish in a single day.
 For competitive hunts, a stricter time limit can be good, especially if your hunt sets expectations by telling teams how long they will have, and selects the Show Time Remaining option.
 If most teams will not finish, consider setting expectations further by including "How many clues can you solve in 1 hour?" or something similar in the hunt Description (found in 1.
 Hunt Info).
 Note: If you do set a time limit, make sure to include an alert message like "15 minutes remaining" at the appropriate time (see the 6.
 Messages section).

 Unlock Policy can be set to Linear or Scramble.
 Linear is appropriate if the locations of your clues are listed in the ideal walking order, or if you have a story that develops during the course of play.
 In Linear events, each clue must be solved, or permanently skipped, before a player can see the next clue.
 Scramble works well if the locations are all close together (and/or in no particular order), if you expect many teams to play at once and don't want them following each other, or if you want players to have the ability to move forward while still being able to come back to unsolved clues later.